gatewaycash/gateway/modules/docs/docs/api.html.md

 merchant accounts, make and receive Bitcoin Cash payments, keep track of invoices and more!

 <aside class="notice">
 This documentation is for the Gateway.cash back-end server API.
-If you are only trying to use the Gateway payment button, you may be looking for the
+If you want to use the Gateway.cash PayButton on your site, head over to
-<a href="https://gateway.cash/docs">Gateway Payment Button Documentation</a>.
+<a href="https://gateway.cash">gateway.cash</a> and set up an account.
+If
+you're looking for ways you can customize the behavior of PayButton, check out the <a href="https://gateway.cash/docs">PayButton Docs</a>.
 </aside>

 ## Overview

-> All code for these demonstrations is written in JavaScript (specifically)
+> All code for these demonstrations is written in JavaScript (specifically
-> ES2017.
+> ES2017).
 If you haven't heard of it, you should definitely check it out.
 It's
 > pretty darn cool!

 The API is served over HTTP or HTTPS with your current URL as a basepoint.